GrinningSoulGH/db-requester/README.md

 Database scripts use the environment variable DB_URL that is the same as service's.

+Usage of any dialect and driver outside of sqlite with sqlite3 may require installing additional dependencies.

 ## Running
 To populate the database, run
 ```